IvanIvanoff/absinthe_cache/README.md

 `cache_resolve` works by wrapping the function that computes the result.
 The wrapper computes a cache key from the function name and arguments (if anonymous function is passed then a function name must be explicitly given).
 The wrapper function checks for a stored value corresponding to the cache key.
 If there is such - the value is returned and the function computation is skipped, thus avoiding running a slow function.
 If there is not a stored value - the function is comptued, the value is stored in the cache under the given cache key and the result is returned.
-If `async` or `dataloader` are used the approach is the same excluding some imlementation details.
+If `async` or `dataloader` are used the approach is the same excluding some implementation details.
 In both cases there is a zero or one arity functions that can be wrapped and cached.
 If there are many concurrent requests for the same query only one process will acquire a lock and run the actual computations.
 The other processes will wait on the lock and get the computed data once it's ready.